grind-rip/docs/trees.md

 **NOTE**: Logarithm time complexity holds only for balanced binary search trees.
 For an unbalanced BST, operations can degrade to O(n).

-## Common Operations

-* Enumerating all nodes in the tree.
-* Enumerating all nodes in a subtree of the tree.
-* Searching for a node.
-* Calculating the height of the tree.
-* Adding a new node at a specific position in the tree.
-* Inserting a node.
-* Deleting a node.
-* Pruning (i.e., removing a subtree from the tree).
-* Grafting (i.e., adding a subtree to the tree).
-* Finding the root from a node.
-* Finding the lowest common ancestor of two nodes.

-For binary search trees:
-* Validate binary search tree.
-* Get max node.
-* Get min node.

 ## Augmented Trees

 An augmented data structure stores additional information in each of its nodes that would otherwise be expensive to compute.
 For trees, this might include information like the size of a subtree (which can be useful for ranking values, where we want to determine how many elements of the tree are smaller), the height of a subtree, or other summary information like the sum of all the keys in a subtree.